 The Cricut Explore family of machines comes in a number of different colors across the different machine lines.
-Some colors you can only find at certain retailers like Michaels, JOANN, Hobby Lobby and more, so if you have a color palette you love, keep an eye out for where you can find the right one for you.
+For both the Maker and Explore machines, different colors are available at select retailers like Michaels, JOANN, Hobby Lobby and more, so if you have a color palette you love, keep an eye out for where you can find the right one for you.

 Cricut Explore Air™ 2 in mint, rose and glacier blue.

 Which machine is right for me?
 Should I upgrade?

 First of all, we have to say we love both of our machine lines.
 Our best-selling Cricut Explore family of machines have opened up the possibilities of what crafters can make for more than five years.
 Cricut Maker takes those possibilities to the next level.